4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 University of Milan (UNIMI)

-In particular, the 4EU+ promoted integrative educational program in pharmacoepidemiology will provide extensive and integrated knowledge in the use of the French administrative health databases, the Danish registries, and the Italian National Health Service databases.
+In particular, the 4EU+ promoted integrative educational program in pharmacoepidemiology will provide extensive and integrated knowledge in the use of the French administrative health databases, the Danish registries, the Italian National Health Service databases, and the German administrative health databases.

 During this advanced course, students will:

-- Gain an understanding of the structure of the French administrative health databases, the Danish registries, and the Italian National Health Service databases, and how to get access to these databases.
+- Gain an understanding of the structure of the French administrative health databases, the Danish registries, the Italian National Health Service databases, and the German administrative health databases. and how to get access to these databases

 - Develop a critical understanding of how to use multinational databases for pharmacoepidemiological research.